towurzer/Object-detection-with-YOLO/README.md

 While the pre-trained baseline model was unable to effectively interpret solar panel imagery, the fine-tuned model successfully learned to identify and localize specific defects.
 Below are key comparisons between the pre-trained baseline and the fine-tuned results.

 #### Comparison 1: Detection Sensitivity
 In this instance, the pre-trained baseline failed to provide any detections.
-Following the fine-tuning process, the model is able to accurately identify multiple distinct defects on the panel.
+Following the fine-tuning process, the model is able to identify multiple distinct defects on the panel, even though the categories are still wrong.
+But this could most likely be solved by increasing the model training.

 * **Baseline (No detection):**